 Housing projects from every UC campus were outlined in a presentation given by UC Office of the President Chief Financial Officer Nathan Brostrom in December 2017 to the UC Students Association.
 In the presentation, Blackwell Hall was listed as the only scheduled project at UC Berkeley in the next few years.

-ASUC Executive Affairs Vice President Rigel Robinson, whose office has been working with the campus on student housing, said in an email that UC Berkeley provides the least amount of housing for its students, yet it only has one new project listed.
+ASUC External Affairs Vice President Rigel Robinson, whose office has been working with the campus on student housing, said in an email that UC Berkeley provides the least amount of housing for its students, yet it only has one new project listed.

 “The opening of Bancroft Residence Hall is thrilling, but only the beginning,” Robinson said in the email.
 “It will take much more from both the campus and the city to really put a dent in our student housing crisis.
 We have both an affordability and a supply problem — we need to tackle both.”